Dan Jones

 Mr. Jones has extensive experience litigating the enforceability of arbitration agreements — particularly in the consumer and employment contexts — at both the appellate and trial levels, and he has briefed many successful motions to compel arbitration in federal and state trial courts.

 In addition, Mr. Jones has substantial experience working on critical motions seeking dismissal of class actions or opposing class certification.
-He has successfully defeated class certification in multiple federal trial courts and routinely briefs cutting-edge class action defense issues at both the trial and appellate levels.
+He has successfully defeated class certification in federal court and routinely briefs cutting-edge class action defense issues at both the trial and appellate levels.

 In recognition of his work, Mr. Jones has been named a Rising Star in appellate litigation by Law360.